nhallsny/faraday-rescue/README.md

 ## Goals

 Beautiful, complex objects of the 21st century require modern techniques to keep them running.
 Car restoration has been around as long as there have cars, bicycles are no different.
-Unlike classic bicycles, e-bikes tend to become e-waste at the first sign of trouble, especially if the company isn't around to provide parts or documentation.
-I hope:
+However, unlike classic bicycles, e-bikes tend to become e-waste at the first sign of trouble, especially if the company isn't around to provide parts or documentation.
+In putting this info out there, I hope:
 + Bicycle companies will consider putting documentation for designs online before shutting off part supply forever
 + Motivated enthusiasts (like myself) will consider taking the plunge to keep machines they value alive for another few years.